 My software company is A Sharp.
 My game King of Dragon Pass won the Best Visual Art award at the 2nd Independent Games Festival.
 More recently I created DiceBook, Opal, Jigami, and Addressix.

-I updated King of Dragon Pass for iOS (and Android and Windows Phone), and continue to improve it.
+I updated King of Dragon Pass for iOS (and Android and Windows Phone), and continued to improve it.
+I am now working on a successor, Six Ages.

-I am Development Manager at Shenandoah Studio, creators of Battle of the Bulge, Drive on Moscow, and Desert Fox for iPad.
+I was Development Manager at Shenandoah Studio, creators of Battle of the Bulge, Drive on Moscow, and Desert Fox for iPad.

 I brought GameHouse Studio’s games to Mac OS X, and worked on more as Development Manager; I also helped port our game engine to iPhone OS.